Downtown Auburn weathers huge retail slump

 Mayor Ron Anders and the Auburn City Council met online Thursday to approve helping struggling city businesses to secure bridge loans to keep their lights on and doors open in the time of COVID-19.

-In exchange, the city will cover interest payments on those loans for 3 years – which works out to around $1,000 per year on a three-year, $25,000 note.
+In exchange, the city will cover interest payments on those loans for three years — which works out to around $1,000 per year on a three-year, $25,000 note.

 Councilman Brett Smith asked if the city was guaranteeing the loans.
 City Manager Jim Buston assured him the city’s only obligation on each note would be to make the interest payments — directly to the banks — as long as the borrowers are making the principal payments.
 Should a borrower default on their loan, the city is not obligated to keep paying interest, Buston said.